-The crime report is distributed by the Department of Public Safety and Environmental Health and can be viewed online at the Clery Crime Statistics page.
+The 2014-2015 Annual Security Report and Annual Fire Safety Report is distributed by the Department of Public Safety and Environmental Health and can be viewed online.

 The Department of Public Safety and Environmental Health has also prepared emergency response and evacuation procedures for student, faculty and staff.
 Details can be viewed online by category of emergency on the Emergency page.

 It is the mission of the Public Safety and Environmental Health Department to provide and promote a safe and secure campus community while respecting the rights and dignity of all persons utilizing facilities and programs at the University of Michigan-Dearborn.
 The Public Safety and Environmental Health Department is located at 1300 Campus Support Service Building and can be reached by telephone at 313.593-9953.

 In carrying out their assigned responsibilities, many offices at the University of Michigan-Dearborn collect and maintain information about students.
 Although these records belong to the university, both university policy and federal law accord students a number of rights concerning these records.
 The Federal Family Education Rights and Privacy Act (FERPA) establishes the rules and regulations regarding access to and disclosure of student records.

 FERPA deals specifically with the Educational Records of students, affording them certain rights with respect to those records.
 For purposes of definition, Educational Records are those records which are: directly related to a student and maintained by an institution or a party acting for the institution.